 Not all doctors agree on when chemo should be used for stage II colon cancers.
-It is important to discuss the pros and cons of chemo with your doctor, including how much it might reduce your risk of recurrence and what the likely side effects will be.
+It’s important for you to discuss the pros and cons of chemo with your doctor, including how much it might reduce your risk of recurrence and what the likely side effects will be.

-If your surgeon is not sure he or she was able to remove all of the cancer because it was growing into other tissues, radiation therapy may be advised to try to kill any remaining cancer cells.
-Radiation therapy can be given to the area of your abdomen where the cancer was growing.
+If your surgeon is not sure all of the cancer was removed because it was growing into other tissues, he or she may advise radiation therapy to try to kill any remaining cancer cells in the area of your abdomen where the cancer was growing.

-In this stage, the cancer has spread to nearby lymph nodes, but it has not yet spread to other parts of the body.
+Stage III colon cancers have spread to nearby lymph nodes, but they have not yet spread to other parts of the body.

 Your doctors may also advise radiation therapy if your surgeon thinks some cancer cells might have been left behind after surgery.

 In most cases surgery is unlikely to cure these cancers.
-However, if only a few small areas of cancer spread (metastases) are present in the liver or lungs and they can be completely removed along with the colon cancer, surgery may help you live longer and may even cure you.
+However, if there are only a few small areas of cancer spread (metastases) in the liver or lungs and they can be removed along with the colon cancer, surgery may help you live longer and may even cure you.
+This would mean having a partial colectomy to remove the section of the colon containing the cancer along with nearby lymph nodes, plus surgery to remove the areas of cancer spread.
 Chemo is typically given as well, before and/or after surgery.
 In some cases, hepatic artery infusion may be used if the cancer has spread to the liver.

-If the metastases cannot be surgically removed because they are too large or there are too many of them, chemo may be tried first to shrink the tumors to allow for surgery.
+If the metastases cannot be removed because they are too large or there are too many of them, chemo may be given before any surgery (neoadjuvant chemo).
+Then, if the tumors shrink, surgery to remove them may be tried.
 Chemo would then be given again after surgery.
-Another option may be to destroy tumors in the liver with cryosurgery, radiofrequency ablation, or other non-surgical methods.
+For tumors in the liver, another option may be to destroy them with ablation or embolization.

-If you have stage IV cancer and your doctor recommends surgery, it is very important to understand the goal of the surgery — whether it is to try to cure the cancer or to prevent or relieve symptoms of the disease.
+If you have stage IV cancer and your doctor recommends surgery, it’s very important to understand the goal of the surgery ─ whether it is to try to cure the cancer or to prevent or relieve symptoms of the disease.

 Most patients with stage IV cancer will get chemo and/or targeted therapies to control the cancer.
-The most commonly used regimens include:
+Some of the most commonly used regimens include:

-- 5-FU and leucovorin, with or without bevacizumab
+- 5-FU and leucovorin, with or without a targeted drug

 - Cetuximab alone